JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ### Tangent: Ordering

 You might be wondering why I order the layers in the block of code the way I do.
-For the most part, the order doens't matter, but for some things it does.
+For the most part, the order doesn't matter, but for some things it does.
 So if you look carefully, you'll see that the ellipses lines actually cover the labels.
 The reason for that is simply because the `stat_ellipse` function came after `geom_label`.
 I think it looks better with the labels on top, so you can switch those.

 ```r
 ggplot(my_vowels, aes(x = F2, y = F1, color = vowel, label = vowel)) +